• Skip to primary navigation

 jade@emotionalengine.com

-He has spent over 12 years teaching people from many walks of life how to use these simple skills to assist others and themselves.
+With over 14 years experience as a trainer, Jade shares with people from many walks of life how to use these simple skills to assist others and themselves.
 Learn more about Jade and his holistic, experienced approach to EFT here.